 The terms “plastic surgery” and “aesthetic surgery” are often used interchangeably.
 Technically speaking, though, they aren’t the same thing.
-We’re here to help clear up these common terms that many people think are one in the same.
+We’re here to help clear up these common terms that many people think are one and the same.

 The Differences Between Aesthetic Surgery and Plastic Surgery

-There are a number of differences between plastic surgery and cosmetic surgery, chief among them are the following.
+There are a number of differences between plastic surgery, and cosmetic surgery, chief among them are the following.

 Different Missions and Different Goals

 While cosmetic surgery is commonly done on the face and neck, it can also be performed on the body.
-Cosmetic surgery is often times performed in conjunction with other south Jersey cosmetic center services, such as Juvederm, Belotero, Radiesse, and BOTOX.
+Cosmetic surgery is often performed in conjunction with other south Jersey cosmetic center services, such as Juvederm, Belotero, Radiesse, and BOTOX.

-On the other hand, the mission and goals of plastic surgery are to correct defects and reconstruct and repair to achieve normal functioning and appearance.
+On the other hand, the mission and goals of plastic surgery are to correct defects and reconstruct and repair them to achieve normal functioning and appearance.
 Typically, the defects are due to birth, trauma, injury, disease, or burns.

 Training is Different

 So, in a nutshell, the term plastic surgery can be categorized into two subsections: cosmetic surgery and reconstructive surgery.
-A patient who has had rhinoplasty, is essentially accurate in saying that she has had cosmetic surgery or plastic surgery.
+A patient who has had rhinoplasty is essentially accurate in saying that she has had cosmetic surgery or plastic surgery.